Skip to main content

 Having enough people available is also critical, with more colleagues on call and available out of hours if forecasts suggest a storm is coming.

 Those colleagues receive bespoke winter awareness courses.
-“The training gives them the skills to operate within extreme weather situations,” explains Fauzia.
+“The training gives them the skills to operate within extreme weather situations,” explains Eileen.
 “This isn’t generic ‘readiness’ training, either; we make sure it is tailored to the individual sites, the potential types of storms they could be working in and the impact of that weather.”

 Andrew Melling is one of our field engineers.
 “Distributing resources across the patch is something we do all year round, but during the winter months, and through storms is when doing so is particularly useful.
 It avoids the scenario where all resources are compromised in one location and ensures that critical equipment, such as portable generators, can be accessed quickly by anyone.
 This ultimately reduces risk and travel time, allowing us to restore services much sooner.”